 Our experience during the four years of the IRC program strongly suggests that involvement in the sponsored full time research has allowed interested students to develop laboratory skills and understanding well beyond what is possible during the academic year.
 During the research program and as part of the symposium, the students gain experience in effective scientific communication, both written and oral.
 Taken together, these factors provide our top students with opportunities difficult, if not impossible, to obtain elsewhere, and assist both beginning and more senior faculty in initiating and maintaining active research endeavors.
 The IRC thus has roles in student education and in faculty recruitment and retention that make it an important asset to Rose-Hulman Institute of Technology.

 Scope of the Program

 The IRC supports full-time summer research by students at Rose-Hulman, both by paying stipends to the students, and, when possible, by providing funds for the purchase of supplies and other materials necessary for research.
-Over the past ten years, the IRC has supported the research of nearly 100 different students majoring in 9 different disciplines working with about 20 different faculty members, culminating in more than 200 presentations at scientific conferences.
-The summer of 2013 marks the 10th consecutive year of providing Rose-Hulman students and faculty with the opportunity of working on research projects during the summer months.
+Over the past ten years, the IRC has supported the research of more than 100 different students majoring in 9 different disciplines working with about 20 different faculty members, culminating in more than 200 presentations at scientific conferences.
+The summer of 2014 marks the 11th consecutive year of providing Rose-Hulman students and faculty with the opportunity of working on research projects during the summer months.